What is an apprenticeship?

 Who is eligible for an Apprenticeship?

-Different levels of Apprenticeship may require specific qualifications or eligibility criteria (see above) but, aside from that, the opportunity for an Apprenticeship is open to most people.
-Whether you are a mature person already in work and looking to upskill or a school leaver ready to start your career, an Apprenticeship can offer a brilliant opportunity to develop.
-At a minimum you should:
+Everyone is able to undertake an Apprenticeship.
+Whether you are someone already in work and looking to upskill or a school leaver ready to start your career, an Apprenticeship can offer you a brilliant opportunity.

 • Be 16 years or over at the time of enrolment